Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Mississippi State Schedule Analysis

-- The Bulldogs took down the No. 23-ranked Tennessee Lady Volunteers, 91-90, on February 6, which goes down as their best victory of the season.
+- The Bulldogs defeated the No. 24 Tennessee Lady Volunteers in a 91-90 win on February 6, which was their signature win of the season.

-- The Bulldogs have eight losses against Quadrant 1 teams, tied for the 45th-most in the country.
+- The Bulldogs have tied for the 45th-most Quadrant 1 losses in the country (eight).

-- Based on the RPI, the Fighting Illini have seven wins over Quadrant 3 opponents, tied for the 43rd-most in the nation.
+- The Fighting Illini have tied for the 43rd-most Quadrant 3 wins in the nation based on the RPI (seven).

 Mississippi State 2022-23 Best Wins